glugg23/SET08103-G20/docs/use-case/use-case-1.md

 ## SCHEDULE

-As this is a high level summary this should be met by Week 12 with possible further extension Week 15 with any finalisations.
+As this is a high level summary this should be met by Week 12 with possible further extension to Week 15 with any finalisations.